 - December – No 7 – 71

-1972 was an eventful year for the RNZAOC, the ANZUK Ordnance Depot in Singapore had become a fully established depot, and the Singapore posting would become a welcome addition to the posting cycle iuntil1989.
-Lt Colonel Atkinson who had served the Corps since the Second World War had retired and Lt Col M.J.
+1972 was an eventful year for the RNZAOC, the ANZUK Ordnance Depot in Singapore had become a fully established depot, and the Singapore posting became a welcome addition to the posting cycle iuntil1989.
+Lt Colonel Atkinson, who had served the Corps since the Second World War, had retired and Lt Col M.J.
 Ross took up the position of DOS

 Today only four issues remain from 1972

-It was decided at the 1972 Corps Conference that future editions of the Pataka Magazine would be produced quarterly in February, May, August and November.
+It was decided at the 1972 Corps Conference that future editions of the Pataka Magazine was to be produced quarterly in February, May, August and November.